Overview of System Logging

 |

-Specified configuration is invalid on the router type |
+Specified configuration is invalid on the router type. |

 |

-Changes to the Junos OS configuration |
+Changes to the Junos OS configuration. |

 |

-Commands issued at the Junos OS command-line interface (CLI) prompt or by a client application such as a Junos XML protocol or NETCONF XML client |
+A client application such as a Junos XML protocol or NETCONF XML client issues commands at the Junos OS command-line interface (CLI) prompt. |

-Table 2 lists the severity
+Table 2

 hierarchy level.
-The levels from emergency
+The levels from

 through info

-are in order from highest
+are in the order from

-severity (greatest effect on functioning) to lowest.
+highest severity (greatest effect on functioning) to lowest.

 Unlike the other severity levels, the none